 MIDPOINT: You’re out of the woods!
 Dorothy and her friends leave the forest and see the Emerald City for the first time.

-Obstacle 4: The witch sends a sleeping snow over them to make them fall asleep and not reach their goal.
+Obstacle 4: The witch sends a sleeping snow over the party to make them fall asleep and not reach their goal.
 But Glinda the Good Witch saves them from the snow and they wake up again.

 Fun and Games: “That’s a horse of a different color!”
 Here we have a break as all four of the main characters get refreshed within Emerald City: the scarecrow gets re-stuffed, the Tin Man gets polished, etc.